 The NMIH goes online with its "Virtual Museum" offerings.
 You'll find a variety of programming suitable for various age groups ranging from children's story hours to live lectures with historians, virtual tours, and more.
 Check out the full schedule of programming here.

 Missing live music?
-Tune into Facebook for Martin Guitar's new "Jam in Place" series featuring live performances from artists including John Oates, Chris Woods, and more.
+Tune into Facebook for Martin Guitar's "Jam in Place" series featuring live performances from artists including John Mayer, Thomas Rhett, and more.

 Our local PBS station is offering up special on-air content geared towards children.
-Programming during "Lehigh Valley Learns" will feature remote educational offerings for students grades K-5.
+Programming during "Lehigh Valley Learns" will feature remote educational offerings for students grades Pre-K to 12th grade.
 You can also check out PBS39's Distance Learning Center for additional content.

-Easton's Sigal Museum will be coming to you virtually with posts, activities, educational links, and historical facts for the curious at heart.
+Easton's Sigal Museum comes to you virtually with posts, activities, educational links, and historical facts for the curious at heart.
 Pull up a chair and join them for a tale or two.
 Programs include virtual tours, kid's activities, and more.
 You can also follow along and keep track of the latest updates by visiting their Facebook page.